-Walking into any fruit theme cafes (fruit parlor in Japanese), basement food halls of the department stores, or convenience stores in Japan, you would probably encounter this slightly outlandish, vibrantly colored sandwich called Fruit Sandwich or Fruit Sando (フルーツサンド).
+Walking into any fruit theme cafe (fruit parlor in Japanese), basement food halls of department stores, or convenience stores in Japan, you would probably encounter this slightly outlandish, vibrantly colored sandwich called Fruit Sandwich or Fruit Sando (フルーツサンド).
 Slices of Japanese milk bread anchored by fresh-cut fruits set in whipped cream.

-Odd as it may seem, but once you give the sandwich a try, you’d know instantly why it is so popular in Japan and you wondered why you have never thought of this combo before!
+Odd as it may seem, once you give the sandwich a try, you’d know instantly why it is so popular in Japan and you wondered why you have never thought of this combo before!

-What is Japanese Fruit Sandwich (Fruit Sando)?
+What is the Japanese Fruit Sandwich (Fruit Sando)?

 Simply put, it’s a sandwich filled with fresh fruits and whipped cream between two slices of Japanese milk bread known as shokupan.
 While the bread is fluffy, pillowy and all, it is the filling that steals the show.
 Symmetrically shaped strawberries, orange, kiwi, mango, and blueberries make the centerpiece of the sandwich.
 In between the bread and fruits is the smooth and buttery whipped cream, and in my opinion, bestowing the dreamy factor to the entirety.

 Just like how you’d imagine it – every bite of the sandwich is bursting with juicy sweetness.
 It’s refreshing, it’s light, and it’s like sunshine in a sandwich form.

 There are two strong theories on how Fruit Sandwich originated in Japan.

 One theory says that it started in Kyoto around the early 1920s because there are a lot of cafes in Kyoto featuring Fruit Sandwich as their main menu.
 The other theory says Senbikiya (千疋屋; the very first store that started a fruit parlor in Japan in 1868) in Tokyo started Fruit Sando.